 What is White Howlite?

-Be careful when shopping online if you're looking for an authentic Turquoise.
-Many sellers are using the name White Turquoise to refer to White Howlite and trying to sell it for a higher price.
+The world of online shopping can be treacherous when searching for authentic Turquoise gemstones.
 Our collections feature both White Howlite and Natural Turquoise so that you can be sure you're getting the real thing.
 Visit us today to find the perfect stone beads for your jewelry-making needs.